runxinghuan/tp/docs/UserGuide.md

 #### Power: Your Strength on the Field

 - Reflects the might behind each shot.
 Increasing your power level enhances the accuracy of your shots, mirroring the intensive training footballers undergo to perfect their strike force.
-- **Customize Your Power (0-2)**: Choose your power level freely at the beginning of each match, allowing you to strategize your gameplay based on your preferred playing style.
+- **Customize Your Power (0-2)**: You can set your player's power freely during the middle of the match, allowing you to strategize your gameplay based on your preferred playing style.

 By incorporating these attributes into our game, we aim to provide an immersive experience that closely aligns with the real challenges and achievements of football.
 As you progress, you’ll find that the journey from a beginner to an expert is not just about winning matches but about honing your skills and strategy to truly master the art of the game.